 Kaneez Fatima.
 Former MSc-student (2019-2020), now PhD-student at the University of Helsinki, Finland.

 Dr Corey Holt.
-Former PhD-student (2015-2018) and postdoc (2019-2020), now Postdoctoral Research Associate at the University of Britsh Columbia, Canada.
+Former PhD-student (2015-2018) and postdoc (2019-2020), now Lecturer (Assistant Professor) at the University of Bath, UK.

 Dr Maulood Turfah.
 Former PhD-student (2014-2019), now Lecturer at the University of Baghdad, College of Veterinary Medicine, Department of Parasitology.
 Iraq.